Can Nurx, the 'Uber for birth control,' help women in contraceptive deserts?

 Birth control is just a few clicks away, no doctor visit needed, thanks to a telemedicine app that has left some pro-life advocates wary.

-Often referred to as the "Uber of birth control," Nurx ships birth control directly to a woman's doorstep, bypassing the traditional visit to a clinic or physician typically necessary for getting or renewing a prescription.
+Often referred to as "Uber for birth control," Nurx ships birth control directly to a woman's doorstep, bypassing the traditional visit to a clinic or physician typically necessary for getting or renewing a prescription.

 Available in 15 states plus Washington D.C., the app may simply be an extra modern-day convenience for some women.